Accumulator-Aware Post-Training Quantization for Large Language Models: Experimental Details Ablations

 \subsection{Hyperparameters \& Quantization Schemes}

 Below, we provide a detailed description of the quantization schemes and the specific hyperparameters used in our experiments.
-As discussed in Section~\ref{sec:experiments}, we consider pre-trained image classification and language models that are respectively made publicly available via the TorchVision~\cite{torchvision2016} and HuggingFace~\cite{wolf2020transformers} libraries.
-All models are quantized via the Brevitas~\cite{brevitas} quantization library using a single AMD MI210 GPU with 64 GB of memory.
+As discussed in Section~\ref{sec:experiments}, we consider pre-trained autoregressive language generation models that are respectively made publicly available via the HuggingFace~\citep{wolf2020transformers} libraries.
+All models are quantized via the Brevitas~\citep{brevitas} quantization library using a single AMD MI210 GPU with $64$ GB of memory.

-\textbf{Image Classification Models.} We leverage the unmodified implementations of ResNet18~\cite{he2016deep}, MobileNetV2~\cite{sandler2018mobilenetv2}, and ViT-B-32~\cite{dosovitskiy2020image} as well as their floating-point checkpoints pre-trained on ImageNet~\cite{deng2009imagenet}.
-We use drop-in replacements for all convolution and linear layers in each network while universally holding the input and output layers to 8-bit weights and activations, as is common practice~\cite{gholami2022survey}.
-We build our calibration set from the ImageNet training dataset by randomly sampling one image per class, resulting in a calibration set of 1000 images.

-\textbf{Large Language Models (LLMs).} We leverage the unmodified implementations of the various LLMs discussed in Section~\ref{sec:experiments} as provided by HuggingFace~\cite{wolf2020transformers}, as well as their pre-trained floating-point checkpoints and datasets~\cite{lhoest2021datasets}.
-We use drop-in replacements for all linear layers in the networks except the embedding layer or final prediction head, leaving them at 32-bit floating-point.
-As is common practice~\cite{frantar2022optq}, we build our calibration set using 128 samples randomly selected from the WikiText2 dataset~\cite{merity2016pointer} without replacement using a fixed sequence length of 2048 tokens for all models except GPT2~\cite{radford2019language}, which is restricted to a maximum sequence length of 1024 by the library.
+We leverage the unmodified implementations of the various LLMs discussed in Section~\ref{sec:experiments} as provided by HuggingFace~\citep{wolf2020transformers}, as well as their pre-trained floating-point checkpoints and datasets~\citep{lhoest2021datasets}.
+We use drop-in replacements for all linear layers in the networks except the embedding layer or final prediction head, leaving them at full-precision floating-point.
+As is common practice~\citep{frantar2022optq}, we build our calibration set using $128$ samples randomly selected from the WikiText2 dataset~\citep{merity2016pointer} without replacement using a fixed sequence length of $2048$ tokens for all models except GPT2~\citep{radford2019language}, which is restricted to a maximum sequence length of $1024$ by the library.